ELEVATED WORK PLATFORM (EWP) COURSE

 TLILIC0005 Licence to operate a boom-type elevating work platform (boom length 11 meters or more)

 Typically known as EWP or WP operations, our course covers the functions required to operate a boom-type elevating work platform with a boom length of 11 meters or more.
 WP operations require a High-Risk Work Licence (HRWL) issued by Work Place Health and Safety QLD (WHSQ).
-Ascent Training Solutions has developed a high-quality detailed training course that prepares you to perform the operations of an EWP with a high importance on safety.
+Ascent Training Solutions has developed a high-quality detailed training course that prepares you to perform the operations of an EWP with high importance on safety in Brisbane.

 EWPA Yellow Card courses also available.